Skip to content

 4G failover setup

 If your site's broadband is unreliable, a 4G USB dongle provides a backup uplink.
+The Pi will automatically route through it when broadband drops and switch back when it recovers.

 Hardware required:

-3. Check the dongle is detected:
+# Check the dongle interface is visible

 ip link show